17 undocumented immigrants discovered inside truck in Texas

 On Sunday, Edinburg police went to the gas station, a popular stopover for commercial truck drivers traveling through the region, after receiving an anonymous call from someone saying a relative was trapped inside the tractor-trailer with several others.
 Officers began knocking on the sides of trailers parked at the station and eventually received return knocks from the one holding the immigrants, police said.

-RELATED: Truck Driver in Custody After 9 Suspected Migrants Are Found Dead in Parking Lot

-A spokeswoman for U.S. Immigration and Customs Enforcement says the agency is investigating the matter.
+A spokeswoman for U.S. Immigration and Customs Enforcement said the agency is investigating the matter.

 The San Antonio incident demonstrated how smugglers regularly use big rigs as part of an elaborate network of foot guides, safe house operators and drivers.
 The immigrants discovered in San Antonio had been divided into groups and marked with color-coded tape.
 Six black SUVs were waiting at one transit point to take some on to their destinations.

-Authorities have not said if similar arrangements had been made for the immigrants found in Edinburg, about 230 miles (370 kilometers) south of San Antonio.
+Authorities have not said if similar arrangements had been made for the immigrants found in Edinburg, about 230 miles south of San Antonio.

+Tractor-trailers emerged as a popular smuggling method in the early 1990s amid a surge in U.S. border enforcement in San Diego and El Paso, Texas, which were then the busiest corridors for illegal crossings.